top of page

 Frequently Asked Questions

-Is an all‑inclusive lodge worth it compared to self‑driving?
+Is an all-inclusive lodge worth it compared with self-driving?

 How much does an all-inclusive safari cost?

-Should I use a safari operator or book everything myself?
+Should I use a specialist or book everything myself?

 When is the best time to go on safari?